 Have you ever watched a sleeping baby breathe?
 When my kids were little, I loved watching their small bodies sleep soundly in their crib, their bellies rising and falling rhythmically with each breath cycle.

 Babies intuitively breathe this way.
 Their bellies fill up with each inhalation and fall with each exhalation.
-But during childhood, we begin to lose this healthy belly breath and pick up new habits due to environmental and societal factors.
+But during childhood, we begin to lose those healthy bellies breathing patterns and pick up new habits based on stress.

 Most of us develop a habit of fast, shallow breaths that increase tension and reduce fresh oxygen flow throughout the body.

 When we reconnect with natural deep breathing patterns, our nervous system can finally relax.
 For kids, this can mean reducing stress and emotional turmoil.

 So, how do we reconnect with our breath?

 Introduce mindful belly breathing into your daily routine.

 Belly breathing, also known as diaphragmatic breathing, is a state of deep breathing controlled by a large muscle in the abdominal area known as the diaphragm.

 Using your breath is the most powerful technique to relieve stress, center your mind, and calm the body.
 It’s almost too simple, which is why it’s often overlooked.